FusionAuth/fusionauth-site/site/_posts/2021-08-09-using-fusionauth-with-cockroachdb.md

 **Dan:** I don't understand.
 Where would you want to set these?
 Can you explain the use case a bit more?

-**Michael:** This is to use the FusionAuth Admin UI - when we try to log into those it would fail per default with a CSRF error - because it thinks that the request is not done with https but the request was done with https.
+**Michael:** This is to use the FusionAuth Admin UI.
+When we try to log into those it would fail per default with a CSRF error because it thinks that the request is not made with https, but the request *was* performed with https.
 Cloudfront handles ssl termination for us and appends `cloudfront-forwarded-proto=https`.

 For FusionAuth to work in this case we have a custom MiddleWare in Traefik just to set `x-forwarded-proto` to `https` all the time (because there cannot be unauthenticated requests anyway).

-It took a lot of time to figure this out.
+It took a lot of time to figure this out. _[Editor's note: [issue #1218](https://github.com/FusionAuth/fusionauth-issues/issues/1218) tracks this request.]_

 -------